Multiple Emmy and Golden Globe winner, Sharon Gless, has distinguished herself as one of the most acclaimed and recognized actresses working today.

-Gless recently appeared in two independent features, Once Fallen with Ed Harris & Amy Madigan, and Hannah Free, in which Gless stars as the title role.
+Gless recently appeared in two independent features, Once Fallen with Ed Harris & Amy Madigan, and Hannah Free, in which she stars in the title role.
 As Hannah, a lesbian whose hidden relationship spans 60 years, she plays a free-spirited woman attempting to reunite with the love of her life one last time.

-Last year, Gless received her 10th Primetime Emmy award nomination for her portrayal of the chain-smoking, obsessive mother Madeline Westen on the highest-rated cable series in the country, Burn Notice (USA Network).
-The seventh season of the Miami-based series started filming in spring 2013.
+Gless received her 10th Primetime Emmy award nomination for her portrayal of the chain-smoking, obsessive mother, Madeline Westen, on the highly-rated 7-year cable series in the country, Burn Notice (USA Network).

-Gless was first exposed to the entertainment industry at a young age by her grandfather Neil S McCarthy -- the most respected lawyer of Hollywood’s Golden Age.
-McCarthy, whose clients included Howard Hughes, Cecil B DeMille and Louis B Mayer, notably drew up the first contract between a studio and a player -- an interesting fact since Gless was the last contract player in the history of Hollywood (Universal).
+Gless was first exposed to the entertainment industry at a young age by her grandfather, Neil S McCarthy -- the most respected lawyer of Hollywood’s Golden Age.
+McCarthy, whose clients included Howard Hughes, Cecil B DeMille and Louis B Mayer, notably drew up the first contract between a studio and a player -- an interesting fact since Gless was the last contract player in the history of Hollywood (Universal Studios - 1972 to 1982).

 In 1982, she landed the career-changing role of New York Police Detective Christine Cagney on the smash hit drama Cagney & Lacey.
 The role garnered her two Emmys, a Golden Globe and six Emmy nominations.
 After the show ended in 1988, she re-teamed with Cagney & Lacey Executive Producer, Barney Rosenzweig, for the drama series The Trials of Rosie O’Neill.
 That role led to her second Golden Globe win and two additional Emmy nominations.
 She married Rosenzweig in 1991.

-Also in 1995 she received her star on the Hollywood Walk of Fame.
+Also in 1995 Gless received her star on the Hollywood Walk of Fame.

 Gless made her stage debut in Lillian Hellman’s Watch on the Rhine at Stage West in Springfield, Massachusetts.
 Since then, she has starred three times on stage in London’s famed West End: in 1993 when she created the role of Annie Wilkes in the stage version of Stephen King’s haunting Misery opposite Bill Paterson, in 1996 in Neil Simon’s comedy Chapter Two with Tom Conti, and in 2011-12 in Jane Prowse's A Round-Heeled Woman.
 She starred in Claudia Allen’s Cahoots at Chicago’s Victory Gardens Theatre (2000) and at Madison Square Garden in Eve Ensler’s The Vagina Monologues.